Laminitis in horses 101: Key information for all horse owners

 Consequences of untreated laminitis

 If laminitis is not treated promptly, it can cause the horse chronic pain and irreversible changes in the internal hoof.
-Laminitis causes the soles to become thin, and pedal bone to rotate inside the hoof capsule; these two combined can lead to the pedal bone piercing through the sole, which is incredibly painful for the horse and an extremely serious situation that requires careful and knowledgeable care.
+Laminitis causes the soles to become thin, and if the heels are high, the pedal bone to rotate inside the hoof capsule.
+In very severe cases, the pedal bone can penetrate through the sole, which is incredibly painful for the horse and an extremely serious situation that requires careful and knowledgeable care.

 Top tips for treating laminitis